JoeyNiestroy/Ordinal-Classification-Penalty/README.md

 Confidence intervals will added once I'm able to re-run experiement on suitable number of iterations.
 For now we can see a minor improvment on the performance over our control model with base cross entropy which fingers crossed winds up being significant.

-It should be noted that neither model was optimized for the task through any hyperparemter searching, this experimental result should be taken as a proof of concept.
+It should be noted that neither model was optimized for the task through any hyperparameter searching, this experimental result should be taken as a proof of concept.